textX/textX/README.md

   ![hello_meta.dot](https://raw.githubusercontent.com/igordejanovic/textX/master/examples/hello_world/hello_meta.dot.png)

+  You can see that for each rule from language description an appropriate Python class has been created.

 2. Create some content (i.e. model) in your new language (`example.hello`):

   ```
   hello World, Solar System, Universe
   ```

+  Your language syntax is also described by the language rule from step 1.

 5. Use meta-model to create models from textual description: